 And he ended up learning that .5 and 1/2 are the same thing!
 (We’re already working on third grade objectives, albeit unconsciously…lol.)

-Don’t miss these other math activities!
+Don’t miss these other math activities you can do at home!

 Get your copy of our free Monster Truck Measurement for First Grade Printables when you subscribe to our email newsletter!
 You’ll get these printables, plus lots of other freebies, in the Subscriber Library!